Jon-Goodwin/R/README.md

-# Repository for Learning R
+# Repository for the textbook R For Data Science by Hadley Wickham

 1. Using R For Data Science